 After two years of negotiations between the Department of the Army and Jackson State College, the perseverance, dedication and effort of Dr. Peoples was rewarded.
 Jackson State College was designated to host an Army ROTC unit.

 General Orders 81, dated December 17, 1968 officially activated the Jackson State College Detachment.
-The first commissioned officer to be assigned to the unit was Major James L. Pearson on February 28, 1969.
+The first commissioned officer to be assigned to the unit was Captain Joseph Creasy on February 28, 1969.
 Clarence Bryant was the first cadet to officially enroll in the Jackson State College ROTC Program.
 Cadet Bryant was one of the first fifteen young men from the Jackson State College to complete the ROTC Basic Camp at Fort Benning, Georgia, during the summer of 1969.
 Cadet Bryant was selected as the first Cadet Commander of the Tiger Battalion.

-Since then, over 600 young men and women have earned their gold bars as Second Lieutenants in the United States Army.
-To date, the Tiger Battalion has produced three General Officers, MG Reuben Jones, BG (Ret.)
+Since then, over 775 young men and women have earned their gold bars as Second Lieutenants in the United States Army and four General Officers have been produced: BG (Ret.)
 Eddie Cain, and BG (Ret.)
-Robert Crear.
-Presently, Jackson State University serves as the host school for Belhaven College, Millsaps College, Mississippi College, Tougaloo College, UMMC Nursing School, Hinds Community College, and Delta State University.
-Jackson State University also works in partnership with Mississippi Valley State University.
+Robert Crear, MG (Ret.)
+Rueben Jones, and BG Donna Williams.
+Presently, Jackson State University serves as the host school for Belhaven College, Delta State University, Millsaps College, Mississippi College, Mississippi Valley State University, Tougaloo College, and UMMC Nursing School.
 Together these schools form the Tiger Battalion.
+The Tiger Battalion currently has 139 Cadets enrolled in the program.